I had several envelopes like this delivered through my letter-box.

 I share the view of most ethicists and many in academia that education and research should be free of marketing.
 Free of any distortion created by financial incentives.
 I have petitioned for a Sunshine Act (or clause) for Scotland.
 I believe that a central, open-access register would be straightforward and not at all costly to set up.

 My view is that we need to consider more fully the importance of consent.
-Any intervention, be it a test, or a “tool”, or a treatment can have potential benefits and potential harms.
-These need to be shared as best as we can.
+Any intervention, be it by a test, tool, or scale can lead to a treatment that has both the potential for benefit and harm.